jedahan/jedahan.github.com/resume/resume.md

 projects
 --------
-  [ Image Categorizer ]
+  *[ Image Categorizer ]*

    Categorization and tagging of images using k-nearest neighbor algorithms

-  [ Polyperson Synthesizer ]
+  *[ Polyperson Synthesizer ]*

    Creation of multi-person network/phone-controlled motors and relays using OSC and arduinos

-  [ Space Ballooning ]
+  *[ Space Ballooning ]*

    Photography of the tri-state area and captured the curvature of the earth from 34,000m

-  [ Exherbo Linux ]
+  *[ Exherbo Linux ]*

-    Packaging around 100 applications for the exherbo linux distribution Contributing to user documentation
+   Packaging around 100 applications for the exherbo linux distribution, contributing to user documentation

-  [ AMD @ HOPE ]
+  *[ AMD at HOPE ]*

    API to access live position tracking of thousands of attendees of a three-day conference

 organizations
 -------------